Kim Björkegren: Managing career

-Linköpings FC, 2017

 Björkegren replaced Martin Sjögren as manager of reigning Damallsvenskan champions Linköpings FC in 2017 with the goal of defending the title as the champions.
 Björkegren and Linköping secured the title in the 2017 Damallsvenskan with two rounds to go, despite losing Pernille Harder, Fridolina Rolfö, and Stina Blackstenius before the start of the season and selling its captain Magdalena Eriksson to Chelsea mid-season.
 Björkegren then led Linköpings FC to its best-ever position in the UEFA Women's Champions League, where he guided the team to the quarterfinals.

-Beijing BG Phoenix, 2018–2019

 In January 2018, Björkegren was presented as the new manager for CWSL club Beijing BG Phoenix, making him the first Swedish manager in the league.
 Björkegren appointed recently retired Swedish player Elena Sadiku as his assistant and fitness coach, and signed Spanish star Vero Boquete and Swedish striker Marija Banušić.
 Björkegren left Beijing BG Phoenix after the 2019 season to return to Europe for his family, noting upon his appointment to Apollon Ladies FC in June 2020 that he expected to become a father in August 2020.

-Apollon Ladies FC, 2020

 In June 2020, women's Cypriot First Division champions Apollon Ladies FC announced Björkegren as manager for their 2020–21 campaign.
 Apollon had a goal to defend the championship title and advance further in UEFA Women's Champions League.
 Björkegren led Apollon Ladies FC to win the domestic league in Cyprus in an undefeated season, winning 64 of 64 points with a +105 goal differential.
 His victory made history by making him the first Swedish manager to win a league in two different countries.
 After the success with Apollon Ladies FC, Björkegren was named Coach of the Year by the Pancyprian Footballers Association (PASP).

-Racing Louisville FC, 2021

 On 9 December 2021, it was announced that Björkegren would become the new head coach of Racing Louisville FC in the United States, which had completed its first season in the NWSL several weeks earlier.

-Ghana, 2025

-On 16 January, 2025 Björkegren was appointed head coach of Ghana international women's first team.
+On 16 January, 2025 Björkegren was appointed head coach of the Ghana women's national team.